frenetic-be/d3lines/API/d3lines_plot.md

 #### <a name="plot_options"></a>`options`

-`options` is an object with keys and values.
+`options` is an object that specifies all optional chart parameters.
 For example:

 ```javascript
 var options = {